bmc/classutil/index.md

 To this end, ClassUtil provides two solutions:

-- `MapToBean`, which traverses a map and convert each name/value pair into a Java Beans `get` method.
+- `MapToBean` traverses a map and converts each name/value pair into a Java Beans `get` method.
 - `ScalaObjectToBean` looks for Scala getter and setter methods and generates a wrapper bean with traditional Java `get` and `set` methods.